anpatton/cookiecutter-data-science/README.md

 │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+├── results            <- Generated analysis, final results, predictions, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
+│   └── figures        <- Generated graphics and figures
+│
 ├── env_name_goes_here.yml <- The requirements file for reproducing the analysis environment (user created after the fact) │